gully/decotengu/doc/index.rst

 saturation information.
 Third party applications can use those results for dive planning functionality.

-Visualization of tissue saturation is possible with dt-plot script (depends on R), which allows to

-- plot single dive data
-- plot data of two different dives, i.e. to compare two different implementations of an algorithm

 The calculations are divided into the following parts

 - descent